« View All Posts

 We expect our approach to AI and the data these flywheels generate to create a self-perpetuating advantage in a data-driven world.
 One that not only benefits our current customers, but ultimately, delivers the benefits of self-driving technology broadly across trucking, ride-hailing, delivery, and beyond.

-To learn more about Aurora's approach to verifiable AI, check out the rest of our series:
+To learn more about Aurora's approach to Verifiable AI, check out the rest of our series:

 1 https://www.trucking.org/economics-and-industry-data